Skip to content

 Zagreb

-The Sava River shaped Lake Jarun in southwestern Zagreb and the neighbourhood took its name from the lake.
+The Sava River shaped Lake Jarun in southwestern Zagreb, and the neighbourhood took its name from the lake.
 The magnificent recreational lake consists of two lakes.
-You can swim in the smaller lake, and you’ll find the Jarun Sports Centre there, which helps people row, surf and paddle.
-The Walk of fame around the lake includes names and pictures of Croatian athletes.
+You can swim in the smaller lake, and you’ll find the Jarun Sports Centre there, which helps people grow, surf, and paddle.
+The Walk of Fame around the lake includes names and pictures of Croatian athletes.

 Medvednica Mountain